Curriculum

 - Transformations around the globe: China resists the West, Japan modernizes, global tensions, and WWI

-- Revolutions and Nationalism: Russian Revolution, totalitarian regimes, nationalism in India and Southwest Asia, WWII
+- Revolutions and Nationalism: Russian Revolution, Totalitarian regimes, Nationalism in India and Southwest Asia, WWII

-- Decolonization: Policies Implemented after WWII around the globe
+- Decolonization: Policies implemented after WWII around the globe

 Grade 8